• Skip to primary navigation

 Notable Ingredients

-I use fresh Yakisoba (Chinese-style alkaline noodles) or ramen noodles found in the refrigerated section at my local Japanese and Korean markets.
+I use fresh Yakisoba (Chinese-style alkaline noodles) found in the refrigerated section at my local Japanese and Korean markets.
 If you cannot locate them, substitute with an 8 ounce package of dried chūkasoba or Chinese-style yellow noodles.
 Be careful not to overcook to prevent the noodles from falling apart as they are stir-fried.
-Fresh noodles only need a minute or so.
-Rinse with cold water and drain well to remove any excess starch and moisture.
-If you won’t be adding them to the pan immediately, toss with a drizzle of oil to keep the noodles from sticking.

 Known as Koppepan (コッペパン) in Japan, hot dog buns serve as the vessel for the Yakisoba.
 Try to find or make the buns with the bread split across the top instead of along the side.
 This will hold the noodles inside better.

-I topped the sandwiches with the traditional beni shōga (紅生姜- thinly sliced red pickled ginger) and aonori (青のり- powdered seaweed).
+I topped the sandwiches with beni shōga (紅生姜- thinly sliced red pickled ginger) and aonori (青のり- powdered seaweed).
 I found both ingredients at my local Japanese market.
 Katsuobushi (鰹節- bonito flakes) and mayonnaise are also popular.

-Yakisoba Pan with seaweed and ginger on a wooden platter with ginger and seaweed in brown leaf bowls
+Yakisoba Pan with seaweed and ginger on a wooden platter with ginger and seaweed in brown leaf bowls.

 Yakisoba Pan Recipe

-Yakisoba and sauce adapted from Just One Cookbook
+Adapted from Just One Cookbook

 Print Pin